Current Yield (as of May 28th, 2026):

-The High Interest Savings Portfolio is generally suitable for short-term savings, and can be a good alternative to keeping cash in a bank account that earns little to no interest.
-But that doesn't mean it is the same as a savings account at a bank or credit union.
+The High Interest Savings Portfolio (HISP) is a great option for short-term savings, offering a great alternative to keeping cash in a bank account with little to no interest.
+However, it's important to note that it differs from a traditional savings account at a bank or credit union.

 Below is a 1 year chart of its performance showing the increase in the price during the month as interest is accrued and then drops as the distribution is made.